On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Introduction

 Uncertainty quantification (UQ) can be done using post-hoc or following approaches based on initial conditions.
 Post-hoc methods rely on an established methodology to infer a probability distribution from a given deterministic model output.
 An example of such methods is the EasyUQ method \citep{walzEasyUncertaintyQuantification2023}.
 While post-hoc methods are attractive in theory since they are simpler to implement, they make it harder to disentangle sources of uncertainty in the model.
-Initial condition-based approaches involve making changes to the model input in some fashion and producing an ensemble of forecasts to infer a probabilistic distribution.
-To the authors’ knowledge, a systematic evaluation of how different AIWP models respond to perturbations has not yet been performed.
-While previous studies have explored techniques such as Bred Vectors \citep{bano-medinaCalibratedEnsemblesNeural2025, maheshHugeEnsemblesPart2025}, their study does not provide a comprehensive assessment across multiple architectures or perturbation strategies.
+Initial condition-based approaches involve making changes to the model input and producing an ensemble of forecasts to infer a probabilistic distribution.
+While previous studies have explored individual techniques such as Bred Vectors on single architectures \citep{bano-medinaCalibratedEnsemblesNeural2025, maheshHugeEnsemblesPart2025}, no prior work has compared how different AIWP architectures respond to a common set of perturbation strategies, nor quantified the relative contributions of model choice and perturbation choice to ensemble skill on extremes.

-This paper aims to drive the discussion on the usage of AIWP models, specifically in the context of extreme weather forecasts, by comparing how different AIWP models respond to different input perturbation methods.
-With this aim, we hope to contribute to the following key research questions: \begin{enumerate} \item How can we create probabilistic weather forecasts from deterministic data-driven models? \item How do different data-driven model architectures respond to uncertainty quantification? \item Do AI-based ensembles demonstrate consistent predictive skill across diverse types of meteorological extremes? \end{enumerate}
+This paper aims to drive the discussion on the usage of AIWP models, specifically in the context of extreme weather forecasts, by comparing how different AIWP architectures respond to different input perturbation methods.
+With this aim, we hope to contribute to the following key research questions: \begin{enumerate} \item How do perturbation-based ensembles built from deterministic AIWP models compare to natively probabilistic systems such as IFS ENS and AIFS ENS in capturing extremes, and how does this gap evolve with lead time and event rarity?

+\item Do AIWP ensembles capture different types of meteorological extremes with comparable skill, or are some variables systematically harder than others?

+\item To what extent is ensemble skill on extremes governed by the choice of model architecture versus the choice of perturbation method?